cloudmesh/classes/docs/source/assignments.rst

     * 6 pages, one student in the project
     * 9 pages, two student in the project
-    * 12 pages, three student in the projet
+    * 12 pages, three student in the project

     A gitlab repository will contain the paper your wrote in PDF and in docx or latex.
 All images will be in an image folder and be